24 MLB Hall of Famers Playing in Unusual Positions

 Primary Position: Outfielder

-Ty Cobb, a legendary figure in baseball history, primarily made his mark as an outfielder, known for his exceptional hitting prowess and base-stealing abilities.
+Ty Cobb made his mark as an outfielder, known for his exceptional hitting prowess and base-stealing abilities.
 While predominantly recognized for his offensive skills, Cobb’s willingness to step into different defensive roles highlighted his commitment to the team’s success.
 He was called up three times to pitch–twice in the 1918 season, when he pitch a total of four innings.
 He also earned a save with one inning pitched in the 1925.
 Cobb also played fourteen games at first base, two games at second base, and one at third base.
 These unconventional moves provided fans with a rare glimpse of Cobb’s adaptability, proving that even baseball’s most iconic figures were not confined to a single position on the diamond.

 Stats